CABSEL/ProTINA/salmon_MATLAB/salmon_1.0_MAT/readme.md

 OUTPUT ARGUMENTS:

 * `Pscore`: The matrix of protein scores.
 Each row corresponds to a gene following the same order as the one in the log2FC data, while each column corresponds to a group of samples as defined in the `grplist`.
-*	`A`: The n X n matrix of edge weights of the PGN.
+*	`A`: The n x n matrix of edge weights of the PGN.
 The (i,j)th element of the matrix gives the weight of the regulatory edge from protein _j_ to gene _i_ in the PGN, i.e. the regulation of the expression of gene _i_ by protein _j_.
 The rows and columns of the matrix correspond to genes and proteins respectively in the PGN.

 <br /><br />
 #### __REFERENCES__: